bnb-chain/greenfield-cometbft/README.md

-# Greenfield Tendermint
+# Greenfield CometBFT

-Greenfield Tendermint, forked from [CometBFT](https://github.com/cometbft/cometbft), is the consensus layer of Greenfield blockchain.
+Greenfield CometBFT, forked from [CometBFT](https://github.com/cometbft/cometbft), is the consensus layer of Greenfield blockchain.
 CometBFT is a Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely